Master of Arts in Pastoral Studies

 Students are required to take at least two courses in Biblical Studies, Historical Studies or Theological Studies.
 Courses should be selected in consultation with the student’s advisor.
 Open electives provide a stronger general base and support the student’s ongoing work in the MAPS program.

-Ministry Setting and Seminars (9 credit hours)
+Ministry Setting* MAPS Seminars 1 and 2 (6 credit hours)

 A student engages in a ministry setting placement for 10 hours/week (140 hours/semester) in each of their first four semesters.
 The placement is appropriate to the student’s specialized area of ministry.
 Goals for field placements are to provide students a setting and a mentoring relationship in which they can: